Primary Stylistic Influences:

 utilize all traditional "core" instrumentation (guitars, bass and live drums), while BrokeNCYDE

-and Dot Dot Curve only use synthesizers and drum machines; the only overt "'core" element of their music is the screaming
+and Dot Dot Curve only use synthesizers and drum machines and the only overt "core" element of their music is the screaming

 .
 In fact, some bands that are nigh universally associated with crunkcore aren't overtly crunk or

 core, like 3OH!3 and Millionaires.
 Others, like Breathe Carolina and Blood On the Dance Floor, are clearly 'core-influenced but not remotely hip hoppish.
 Regardless, the crunkcore grenre and bands associated with it are characterized by hedonistic party lyrics, flamboyant clothing and vocals that range from rapping and screaming to autotuned clean vocals.